As deeply colored and glossy as black pearls, tiny uncooked black lentils have a flavor that is earthy, nutty and satisfying.

-Black beluga lentils are very like lentilles du Puy, also known as French green lentils.
+Black lentils are very like lentilles du Puy, also known as French green lentils.
 Both varieties differ from common brown or green lentils in significant ways.
-Black beluga and French green lentils take less time to cook and they both hold their lens-like shape better, making them perfect for salads and side dishes (although they’re both wonderful in soups, too).
+Black and green lentils take less time to cook and they both hold their lens-like shape better, making them perfect for salads and side dishes (although they’re both wonderful in soups, too).

-Black beluga lentils lose their ebony black color in cooking, becoming something more akin to a deep olive green.
-Attractive, yes, but the real appeal of black beluga lentils lies in their magnificent, but understated flavor and pleasantly firm, al dente texture.
+Black lentils lose their ebony black color in cooking, becoming something more akin to a deep olive green.
+Attractive, yes, but the real appeal of black lentils lies in their magnificent, but understated flavor and pleasantly firm, al dente texture.
 Once cooked, they can be served in a variety of ways, but one of our favorites is simply to toss them with a classic Dijon mustard- spiked vinaigrette.

 This time around, we added a generous amount of our favorite dried porcini mushrooms to the simmering lentils, along with the deeply flavored soaking liquid used to reconstitute the mushrooms.
 The robust, woodsy taste of the mushrooms melded so well with the lentils that we’ll be using this recipe again and again.

-In this recipe, a wild-caught grilled salmon steak is gently nestled atop a mound of black beluga & mushroom salad.
+In this recipe, a wild-caught grilled salmon steak is gently nestled atop a mound of black & mushroom salad.
 A few spicy arugula leaves, a squeeze of lemon, freshly pulled radishes and a scattering of edible borage blossoms were all that was needed to finish the dish to perfection.

 - 4 fresh salmon steaks or fillets, about 6 oz each